State and Local Climate and Energy Program

 - Approaches to Program Evaluation

-States consider and implement a variety of clean energy policies and programs using energy efficiency, renewable energy, combined heat and power, and clean distributed generation to meet a range of goals.
-These policies and programs can offer multiple benefits through their ability to:
+States are implementing many policies and programs using energy efficiency, renewable energy, combined heat and power, and clean distributed generation.
+These policies and programs are helping states meet a range of environmental, energy, and economic goals because they can:

 - Promote economic development

-- Demonstrate how clean energy policies and programs can help achieve multiple state energy, environmental, and economic benefits in a cost-effective way
+- Demonstrate how clean energy policies and programs help achieve multiple state energy, environmental, and economic objectives

-- Design or select clean energy options that offer greater energy, environmental, and economic benefits
+- Design or select new or expanded clean energy options that offer greater energy, environmental, and economic benefits

 - Identify opportunities where clean energy can be used to support energy system, environmental, and/or economic development planning strategies across the state

-- Build support for clean energy policies and programs
+- Build support for additional clean energy policies and programs

-Additionally, measuring results across a spectrum of outcomes provides states with timely information to estimate policy and program impacts and improve implementation.
-The results can help states answer questions such as:
+Additionally, measuring impacts across a spectrum of outcomes provides states with timely information to estimate policy and program impacts and improve implementation.
+This information can help states answer questions such as:

 - Is the policy or program achieving its objectives?
 If so, how and why?

 - How well has the policy or program worked?
-What is the magnitude of savings?
+What is the magnitude of the impact?

 - How reliable is the policy or program?
 Will it continue to generate benefits into the future?